-I ride about four or five days a week.
+I ride four or five days a week.
 Of those days, two of them are usually designated as ”hard” rides — group training rides where I work on strength and speed.

 While these training rides are mostly fun, I don’t particularly enjoy the sprint intervals, or suffering while riding at my limit up the climbs.
 I suspect most people don’t.
 It’s hard!
 It hurts!

 I do it so that on other days, I can ride easy and enjoy the scenery, the sunshine, the wind on my face.